List of 4Kids Entertainment licenses and productions

-4Kids Entertainment, and its predecessor company (Leisure Concepts) and successor company (4Licensing Corporation) along with their subsidiaries have licensed, developed, and distributed a wide variety of media products, ranging from video games and television programs to toy lines.
+4Kids Entertainment, and its predecessor company (Leisure Concepts) and successor company (4Licensing Corporation), along with their subsidiaries, have licensed, developed, and distributed a wide variety of media products, ranging from video games and television programs to toy lines.

 Former TV productions

 The following TV programs have ended or expired, but were handled by 4Kids Entertainment's 4Kids Productions subsidiary during their run on 4Kids TV and Toonzai, as well as other TV networks.
+This does not include any third-party programmes that aired on 4Kids TV or Toonzai that 4Kids did not hold any licensing rights to.
 All anime is in bold.